Generic Name: clindamycin (KLIN-da-MYE-sin)

 - Avoid contact with the eyes.
 Burning and irritation can occur.
 If contact does occur, rinse the eye with large amounts of cool tap water.

-- Do not have sexual intercourse or use other vaginal products, such as tampons or douches, for at least 7 days after using clindamycin cream.
+- Do not have sexual intercourse or use other vaginal products, such as tampons or douches, while using clindamycin cream.

 - Use a sanitary napkin rather than a tampon to prevent staining of clothes and bed linens.